ntlewis/ntlewis.github.io/publications.md

 ### Journal Publications

 #### In prep
 **Lewis, N. T.**, S. I. Thomson, and G. K. Vallis.
-The climate and atmospheric dynamics of an Earth-like planet on an elliptical orbit, 2020.
+The climate and atmospheric dynamics of an Earth-like planet on an elliptical orbit.

 **Lewis, N. T.**, G. C. Colyer, and P. L. Read.
-The dependence of global and local metrics of super-rotation on planetary rotation rate, 2020.
+The dependence of global and local metrics of super-rotation on planetary rotation rate.

-#### 2019
+#### 2020
 Read, P. L., **N. T. Lewis**, D. Kennedy, H. Scolan, F. Tabataba-Vakili, Y. Wang, S. Wright, and R. Young.
 Baroclinic and barotropic instabilities in planetary atmospheres - energetics, equilibration and adjustment, Nonlinear Processes in Geophysics, *in review*.

+#### 2019
 Ruan, T., **N. T. Lewis**, S. R. Lewis, L. Montabone, and P. L. Read.
 Investigating the semiannual oscillation on Mars using data assimilation, Icarus, 333, 404-414, 2019.

 #### 2018